Finally woke up to a bright, bright sun shiny day!

-Who knows how many were truely orphans or whose parents forced them to beg all day.
+Who knows how many were truly orphans or whose parents forced them to beg all day.

-Across the square from St. Mary’s was the location where the public executions where held.
+Across the square from St. Mary’s was the location where the public executions were held.
 Be sure to bring the kids, heads rolled here!

-Hitler even spoke in this plaza when Nazis occupied the city, country.
+Hitler even spoke in this plaza when Nazis occupied the city.

 We took a break inside an old university, Collegium Maius, that looked straight out of Hogwarts from the Harry Potter books.
 See for yourself.

 After a quick break where I got a nice cup of coffee, we went outside the plaza and into the Planty Gardens, the name for the green walkway around city centre.